Fire Department Mission Statement

 The stations within or assigned to the districts are dispatched first for most emergencies.
 The agreements with the Fire Departments allow assistance or Mutual Aid as required for larger calls.
 In addition the Foothills Fire Service has Mutual Aid agreements with the surrounding Municipal Districts to provide additional equipment and manpower when required.
 Of note is the Municipal District of Ranchland which has no fire protection and they have contracted with Foothills County to service a portion of their area.
 Response into the designated area is from District 1, Longview station.
 Alberta Sustainable Resources is responsible for wild land fire response into a small sliver in the South West corner of Foothills County, although the County is still responsible for any structural fires in that area within Foothills County municipal borders.

-Emergency communication comes from FREMS Dispatch.
-The 9-1-1 Center is located in Black Diamond and receives the E-911 calls, then dispatches the required Station or Fire Department from that location.
+Emergency communication is managed by the Foothills Regional Emergency Services Commission (FRESC).
+The Foothills Regional 911 Center is located in Okotoks and receives the E-911 calls, then dispatches the required Station or Fire Department from that location.

 There are approximately 150 municipal firefighters serving the area.
 Each station is comprised of volunteer fire fighters with some full time fire fighters in High River and Okotoks.
 These two communities offer minimal full time firefighter coverage 24 hours per day for an initial response such as medical assists but for any working fires would require volunteer or mutual aid response.
 These municipalities have recognized that they need a minimum of a seven member response to deal with any short term search and rescue capabilities for a structural fire.
 The same number would be required to safely operate on the highway for a vehicle rescue.
 Full time staff is not up to these staffing levels and there is still a reliance on volunteer fire firefighter to complete staffing for working emergencies.
 Current staffing allows for medial assist response which relieve volunteer staff from responding to these calls.